AdguardTeam/dnsproxy/README.md

   dnsproxy [OPTIONS]

 Application Options:
   -v, --verbose     Verbose output (optional)
   -o, --output=     Path to the log file.
 If not set, write to stdout.
   -l, --listen=     Listen address (default: 0.0.0.0) -p, --port=       Listen port (default: 53)
-  -t, --tls-port=  Listen port for DNS-over-TLS (default: 853) -c, --tls-crt=   Path to a file with the certificate chain -k, --tls-key=   Path to a file with the private key -b, --bootstrap= Bootstrap DNS for DoH and DoT (default: 8.8.8.8:53) -r, --ratelimit= Ratelimit (requests per second) (default: 0) -z, --cache      If specified, DNS cache is enabled -u, --upstream=  An upstream to be used (can be specified multiple times)
+  -t, --tls-port=   Listen port for DNS-over-TLS (default: 853) -c, --tls-crt=    Path to a file with the certificate chain -k, --tls-key=    Path to a file with the private key -b, --bootstrap=  Bootstrap DNS for DoH and DoT (default: 8.8.8.8:53) -r, --ratelimit=  Ratelimit (requests per second) (default: 0) -z, --cache       If specified, DNS cache is enabled -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times)

 Help Options:
   -h, --help        Show this help message
 ```

 ## Examples